 Summary: This information sheet explains what is the national assesment program- lIteracy and nurmeracy (NAPLAN) test

-Title: Oral health
+Title: Oral health in children

 Summary: Many people think that ‘baby’ teeth are less important than ‘adult’ teeth, but looking after your child’s first teeth is vital.
 In fact, good oral health begins even before these first teeth appear.
-A combination of good brushing, a healthy diet and regular visits to the dentist will help your children to grow strong and healthy teeth
+A combination of good brushing, a healthy diet and regular visits to the dentist will help your children to grow strong and healthy teeth.